Average Price per Month

 Grab cheap tickets to Charlotte for your kids and family from any online travel booking website and get exciting family vacation offers!

 Discovery Place: Tourists can see, feel, and listen to science at this ever-changing gallery.
 Each display includes hands-on activities which visitors of all ages will relish.
 The Discover More Life Lab investigates biodiversity through hands-on studies, whereas Project Build investigates the characteristics of physics through the use of everyday objects.
+The Explore More Life Lab is responsible for biodiversity that also comes with the opportunity to participate in various experiments.
+In addition, you can also take an immersive experience of the IMAX Theater with your kids.
 You can also create your own stop- motion animation video and test your creativity and originality with the "Think it Up" exhibit or take part in the KidScience exhibit with your toddlers.

 U.S. National Whitewater Center: The Whitewater Center's creative man-made rapids permit new players and trained whitewater enthusiasts to adapt or check their rafting abilities in a wide range of rapids with the assistance of professional guides.
+It is a great place for an adventurer to go berzerk as it offers over 1,300 acres to run, paddle, ride, climb and more, with world-class recreational opportunities for a quick adrenaline rush.
 Flatwater athletics such as paddle boarding, canoeing, and kayaking are also available, along with guidance and rental properties.
 The location has a complete set for adventures for thrill-seekers, such as climbing walls with multiple ziplines and ropes courses.
 Book affordable flights to Charlotte and bless your itinerary with outstanding attractions of the city.

-Levine Museum: The Levine Gallery of the New South's displays concentrate on post-Civil War southern heritage and the persons who formed it.
+Levine Museum of the New South: The Levine Gallery of the New South's displays concentrate on post-Civil War southern heritage and the persons who formed it.
+Levine Museum has transformed the city soul with its splendid exhibits that primarily focuses on a guest-friendly environment.
+It also plays a huge role in building a community through programming delivered digitally, in-person, and in non-traditional spaces.
 Tourists can run their hands through a stack of cottonseed, play old-fashioned scrabble, or walk inside a one-room ranch house in immersive displays.
 You can also hear the stories of the economic transformation from agriculture to industrialization, Reconstruction from Cotton Fields to Skyscrapers, the Civil Rights Era, and changing populations in Charlotte through several interactive exhibits.

-NASCAR Hall of Fame: A great stoppage for NASCAR enthusiasts and glorious racing history, Charlotte's Hall of Fame is definitely a place to visit with the entire family.
+NASCAR Hall of Fame: Feeling a need for speed?
+A great stoppage for NASCAR enthusiasts and glorious racing history, Charlotte's Hall of Fame is definitely a place to visit with the entire family.
+Enhance your visit to the NASCAR Hall of Fame with a private, interactive guided tour that highlights the tales of the heroes who have inspired the car racing as a sport.
 The museum features great historic cars like the 1952 Hudson Hornet, a 1967 Chevelle, and Dale Earnhardt Jr.'s 2008 Chevy Impala SS with several hands-on exhibits.
 There are several hands-on exhibits, such as racing simulators, where you can get an on-track experience.
 Don't forget to look at the behind- the-scenes of the NASCAR and individual team preparation for the race day.

 Freedom Park: Spend a peaceful evening or play with your loved ones at the beautiful Freedom Park.
 The park offers plenty of exciting activities for everyone where you can enjoy the tennis, basketball, and volleyball courts, swing your bat in the batting cages, or catch a game at one of the four ball fields in the park.
 Freedom Park also offers two playgrounds and the NFL Play360 KidZone for kids and a concession stand for evening/morning refreshments, and a lunch corner.
-Book CLT flight tickets to Charlotte Airport and get amazing vacation offers from the airlines.
+Are you expecting more?
+Then stop thinking more and book a CLT flight to Charlotte Airport and get amazing vacation offers from the airlines.
+Don't wait, folks You can wait but Charlotte can't!!

 Famous Festival of Charlotte